EthicsCodes/hackers-ethic/CoE.md

 # Code of Ethics

 Welcome to our Hacker Code of Ethics.
 This document delineates the core principles guiding our conduct and decisions.
-Anchored in respect for individual rights and collaborative integrity, it serves as our ethical compass.
+Anchored in respect for individual rights and collaborative integrity, it serves as our ethical compass with respect to the project.

 ## Hackers' Ethos